 If you’re noticing your roof is sagging under snow, or if you’re expecting a larger amount of snow than usual, you should find a way to safely remove as much excess snow as you can from your roof to help reduce the load.
 Be careful with snow rakes so as not to break any frozen shingles, and always know you can hire a licensed roofing contractor if you need help with snow or ice removal.

 3. Bad Materials or Poor Installation

-If your roof has been constructed using subpar materials or installed by an unskilled roofer, it’s possible to face issues of a sagging roof much sooner than expected.
+If your roof has been constructed using bad, warped materials or by an unskilled roofer, it’s possible to face issues of a sagging roof much sooner than expected.
 If the roof joints or rafters are poorly installed and constructed, your roof can end up sagging later on in its life due to the weight the roof itself pushes down.

 Even if your roof was installed by the most skilled of roofers using the best materials on the market, it will not last forever.
 Even the highest quality of materials and installation jobs will decay in time.
-Roofs can last between 15 and 70 years depending on the materials used, the design of the roof, and the surrounding climate.
-If you look at your roof and think, “My roof is sagging,” it could simply be due to age.
-If your roof is over 30 years old, getting a full roof replacement rather than a sagging roof repair may be the most efficient way to resolve the issue.
+Roofs can last between 15 and 70 years depending on the materials used, the design of the roof, and the surrounding climate, so if you look at your roof just to notice, “My roof is sagging,” then check how old your roof is.
+If it’s over 30 years old, getting a roof replacement rather than a sagging roof repair may be the most efficient way to resolve the issue.

 How to Repair a Sagging Roof

-- Do an outside examination of the roof and determine where in the attic you can best view the sag.
+- Conduct an external examination of the roof and determine from where inside your attic you’ll be able to best view the sag.

-- Take a flashlight and go up into the attic to inspect the rafters nearest where the roof is sagging.
-Also inspect any of the metal or plywood gusset plates.
+- Go up into the attic with a flashlight to inspect the rafters nearest where the roof is sagging.
+Also be sure to inspect any of the metal or plywood gusset plates.

-- Check for any and all signs of damage, including rot or mold, cracking, breaking, etc.
+- Check for signs of damage, including rot or mold, cracking, breaking, etc.

 Replace Your Sagging Roof Today